By Alyse Bacine

 Exploring DMT Release Through Breathwork

 Have you ever wondered why some people experience profound awareness during intense breathing sessions?
-Many breathwork practitioners describe seeing vivid colors, encountering meaningful symbols, and feeling a deep connection—all without taking any substances.
-These experiences often mirror what people report after taking DMT (N, N-Dimethyltryptamine), raising an intriguing question: Could specific breathing techniques trigger the release of DMT within our bodies?
+Many practitioners describe seeing vivid colors, encountering meaningful symbols, and feeling a deep connection—all without taking any substances.
+These experiences often mirror what people report after taking DMT (N, N-Dimethyltryptamine), raising an intriguing question about the relationship between specific breathing techniques and natural compounds within our bodies.

-Let's examine what we know about this fascinating possibility, looking at the science and the lived experiences of breathwork practitioners.
+Let's examine what we know about this fascinating possibility, looking at the science and the lived experiences of those who practice various breathing techniques.

 Understanding DMT